Suijester/aki-tpu/README.md

 | 16x16 | 177 MHZ | 90.624 | 0.285W |

 ## Running Simulation
-- Open the files in Vivado or any synthesis tool of your choice, marking all besides the testbench file as a design source.
+- Create a new project in Vivado targeting an Artix-7 FPGA, or in another synthesis tool of your choice.
+- Add all the `.sv` files (apart from `topModule_tb.sv`) as design sources.
+- Add `topModule_tb.sv` as a simulation source, and mark it as the top module.
-- Use the testbench for simulation to test larger size matrix multiplication.
+- Use the testbench for simulation to test larger size matrix multiplication, or to verify correctness.
 - All files are synthesizable (tested on Vivado), so implement a top module if necessary and it should run well!